 A video game based on the crazy terrifying [REC] films is available right now for iOS and Android devices, so if you’re looking for something to keep you occupied during that long commute to work, and during work, because who actually works at work?
 Just make sure you have a explanation for your boss when you scream and fear-pee yourself after something terrifying happens.
 If [REC] has even a fraction of the scares the films that inspired it do then it could very well join Dead Space in the pantheon of terrifying mobile games.
 Head past the break for more info and a launch trailer!
 READ MORE

 BioShock 2 has finally made its way to Macs everywhere.
 You Mac gamers can download it right now for I believe $30.99.
 Weird, but alright.
 I personally LOVED BioShock 2.
 A lot of people thought it was an unnecessary sequel.
 I don’t care, it was still an awesome game.
 Moving on, go buy it!
 Also, the Minerva’s Den DLC is incredible.
-If you own
+If you own and haven’t played it I highly recommend it.

 System requirements past the break.
 READ MORE